What is Transcranial Magnetic Stimulation (TMS) therapy for depression?

-TMS has been extensively studied for many years, with a large number of clinical trials establishing that it is an effective treatment for patients with depression.
+TMS has been extensively studied for over 20 years with a large number of clinical trials confirming that it is an effective treatment.

 How does TMS therapy work?